fildon/fildon.github.io/src/blog/sorting-in-javascript.md

 ["d", "a", "b", "c"].sort(); // ['a', 'b', 'c', 'd']
 ```

 But it has some quirks.
-For examples numbers are sorting _as though they were strings_, which is fine as long as all your numbers are the same length, but leads to unexpected behavior for numbers of different lengths:
+For example: numbers are sorted _as though they were strings_, which is fine as long as all your numbers are the same length, but leads to unexpected behavior for numbers of different lengths:

 ```javascript
 [2, 1, 10].sort(); // [1, 10, 2] Not what we wanted!